 What to report?

-The Council of Europe is committed to the proper use of its funds and resources, the prevention of fraud, corruption, and other wrongdoing, as well as the protection of its reputation and interests.
+The Council of Europe is committed to the proper use of its funds and resources, the prevention of wrongdoing (including fraud, corruption, retaliation etc.), as well as the protection of its reputation and interests.

 What is the DIO competent to investigate?

-The Investigation Division shall act upon allegations of fraud, corruption, and/or wrongdoing that could affect the Council of Europe’s interests.
+The Investigation Division shall act upon allegations of wrongdoing (including fraud, corruption, retaliation, etc.) that could affect the Council of Europe’s interests.
 The DIO also acts upon harassment complaints involving the Secretary General, the Deputy Secretary General, the Director General of Administration or the Director of Human Resources.

-- "Fraud" means any illegal act or omission characterised by deceit, concealment or violation of trust, perpetrated to obtain money, property or services; to avoid payment or loss of services; or to secure personal or business advantage, irrespective of the application of threat of violence or of physical force;
+- Fraud - any illegal act or omission characterised by deceit, concealment or violation of trust, perpetrated to obtain money, property or services; to avoid payment or loss of services; or to secure personal or business advantage, irrespective of the application of threat of violence or of physical force;

-- "Corruption" means requesting, offering, giving, or accepting, directly or indirectly, a bribe or any other undue advantage or prospect thereof, which distorts the proper performance of any duty or behaviour required of the recipient of the bribe, the undue advantage, or the prospect thereof;
+- Corruption - requesting, offering, giving, or accepting, directly or indirectly, a bribe or any other undue advantage or prospect thereof, which distorts the proper performance of any duty or behaviour required of the recipient of the bribe, the undue advantage, or the prospect thereof.

 What is the DIO not competent to investigate?